JonssonJohanna/first-project/README.md

 In order to do this you will need to have php on your computer.
 You also need to create an account on github.
 To find my repositry you need to search for JonssonJohanna.

-1. clone this repository so you can access the files on your computer so you can open them in your editor.
+1. clone the repository so that you can access the files on your computer and open them in your code editor.
 2. Open your terminal, 'command' + 'j'.
 3. Write `php -S localhost:8000` in the terminal.
-4. Open the localhost:8000 in the url and add `/index.php`at the end of the url.
+4. Open localhost:8000 in the url and add `/index.php`at the end of the url.
-5. When you have done that you have access the project.
+5. When you have done that you have access to the project.

 # Code Review